Release testing: How to automate with Testsigma?

 - Perform cost-benefit analysis:

 Make sure to evaluate the cost and benefits before building a tool.
 It is recommended to discuss with the software vendor about the cost and benefits your preferred tools will offer.
-For example, you can choose an automated tool for release testing if its software vendor mentions that it will fulfil all your requirements and is cost-effective.
+For example, you can choose an automated tool for this test if its software vendor mentions that it will fulfil all your requirements and is cost-effective.
 The balance between benefits and costs will influence your decision.

 - Assess your budget: